 Procedure to Request Eavesdropping

 For non-Fast Turnaround proposals, PIs will be invited to participate in eavesdropping in the initial PI email announcing they have been allocated observing time.
 This email will also provide a link to the Google spreadsheet where you can request eavesdropping and specify availability.
 For Fast Turnaround proposals, PIs should send a request to their primary contact scientist to set up eavesdropping.

 Providing eavesdroppers' contact information in the OT

-If you wish to eavesdrop, you will be asked to provide contact details in the Observing Tool for up to three eavesdroppers:
+If you wish to eavesdrop, you should provide contact details in the Observing Tool for up to three eavesdroppers:

 - email address